notusknot/dotfiles-nix/README.md

 # NixOS dotfiles

 *My configuration files for NixOS.
-Feel free to look atound and copy!*
+Feel free to look around and copy!*

 ## Table of contents